 Soft Tissue Surgery

-Countryside Veterinary Service preforms some soft tissue surgery with standing sedation.
+Nokomis Veterinary Service preforms some soft tissue surgery with standing sedation.
 We do have the capability of preforming surgery if the horse must be laid down.
 A few examples of the surgeries we do are castrations, wound repair and reconstructive surgery, eye removal, tumor biopsy or resection, and removal of many other varieties of lumps and bumps.

 We can perform on a variety of ailments including curbs, warts, skin lesions, melanomas, and sacroids.